 These are just a few of the many types of adapted paper on the market to help kids with letter placement and written organization skills.

 To further reinforce line orientation skills, you can have the child scan written material (their handwriting or any text).
-Ask them to draw a circle around or highlight a certain category of letters.
-For example, highlight all of the tall letters, or draw a circle around all of the “diver” letters.
+Ask them to draw a circle around or highlight a particular category of letters.
+For example, highlight the tall letters, or draw a circle around the “diver” letters.
 This will improve awareness of variations in letter size.
 It will also help with visual scanning skills.

 Want to learn more on this topic?
 Check out these posts from my Handwriting Series: